 Doctor Prepper is the author of the best selling book on preparedness, Making the Best of Basics.
-He’s also the founder of the Preparedness Radio Network, which featured a number of Internet radio shows on preparedness.
+He also founded the Preparedness Radio Network, which featured a number of Internet radio shows on preparedness.

 But Stevens said at the time of this writing there was not as much interest as there has been in times past.
 He recalls expos where 20,000-30,000 people attended and there were 400-500 vendors.
 Today’s expos might draw a thousand people and maybe 50-100 vendors.

-To my surprise, Stevens says most expo attendees are middle aged and upward.
+To my surprise, Stevens said most expo attendees are middle aged and upward.
 They’ve gone through enough of life’s ups and downs to see the need for the safety and security preparedness brings.

 Young families and single adults aren’t generally among the attendees.